Mold Removal in Clinton, NC North Carolina 28328

 Simple Signs That You Could have a Mold Issue

-- Visual Microbial Growth.
-Dark splotches on the walls, ceiling floors or baseboards.
-Spots on the ceiling may be a sign of a leaky roof or burst pipe or condensation in ductwork.
-Dark patches or the appearance of brown or black mold that are visible on the walls may indicate cracks or burst pipe behind the wall.
-This may be an ongoing leak, however the damage will only increase.
+2. visible microbial growth.
+Dark splotches on the walls, ceiling flooring, or baseboards.
+Spots on the ceiling may be a sign of a leaky roof or a burst pipe or condensation in ductwork.
+Dark patches or dark brown or black mold on the walls may suggest cracks or burst pipe behind the wall.
+This may be an ongoing leak, however the damage is likely to get worse.

-Nagging coughing, headaches, nausea or being sick only at home or in certain spaces.
-These persistent allergy-type symptoms may indicate mold is present.
-The 4 groups most susceptible to mold-related illnesses are:
+4. Unexplained health issue.
+A constant cough, headache and nausea or being sick only you are at home or in certain places.
+These symptoms that persist may indicate mold is present.
+The four groups that are most vulnerable to the effects of mold are:

-- Recently water Event.
-The spores require water to grow which is why a recent flood, leak flood, or sewer back-up may have caused the necessary water activity to support mold growth.
+5. Recent Water Event.
+The spores need water to grow and, therefore, an earlier leak, flood, or sewer back-up could have caused the necessary water activity for support mold growth.

 Superior Mold Removal